dlaytonjames/keystone/README.md

 # keystone
-A crypto helper library for Go.
+A Go library for common PKI uses.